mattt/swift-evolution/proposals/0292-package-registry-service.md

 ```

 Any path-based dependency declaration
-or URL-based declaration without a associated package identifier
+or URL-based declaration without an associated package identifier
 will continue to synthesize its identity from
 the last path component of its location.